baldwindunn919/notes/README.md

 # 2024-01-06
 - "Today's programming wisdom is to embrace the SOLID principles: Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion.
 These principles promote code that's maintainable, scalable, and easier to understand.
 They remind us to design modules with a single focus, make our classes open for extension but closed for modification, ensure subclasses properly substitute base classes, avoid 'fat interfaces', and depend on abstractions rather than concretions.
 Remember, good code isn't just about working today; it's about being adaptable and comprehensible tomorrow."

+# 2024-01-07
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, always strive to write clean, readable, and maintainable code.
+Avoid unnecessary complexity and over-engineering.
+Remember that code is read far more often than it's written, so invest time in making it easy to understand for both yourself and others.
+Modularity, clear naming conventions, and well-structured documentation are key elements of this pursuit.
+Also, embrace testing as a means to ensure your code functions as intended and remains resilient to change."

+In essence, keep it simple, make it clear, and test thoroughly — these principles underpin the timeless wisdom of effective programming.